schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

 ![Screenshot showing network panel showing the pixel-density@2x.png image being loaded](../assets/day30/chrome-2x.png)

-The second use-case for `srcset` on the `img` we will cover as part of the `sizes` attribute is they work hand in hand.
+The second use-case for `srcset` on the `img` we will cover as part of the `sizes` attribute as they work hand in hand.

 ### `sizes`

-In the above example we specified a pixel density descriptor as part of the source image URL in our `srcset` attribute.
+In the above example, we specified a pixel density descriptor as part of the source image URL in our `srcset` attribute.
 We also scaled the images to the same intrinsic width.
 Here we will look at the other option, specifying a width descriptor.
 When specifying a width descriptor, you also need to specify the `sizes` attribute.
 Also, here we intend for the images to be of different intrinsic sizes based on a media query.

-Also note that the width descriptor is the intrinsic width of the image plus a `w`.
+Also, note that the width descriptor is the intrinsic width of the image plus a `w`.
 No other unit such as for example `px` is valid here.

 ```html
 <img